-As discussed in Note 3.F to the financial statements, in 2018 the System adopted new accounting guidance, GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+As described in Note 1.B., the System adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
+As a result, the System established a custodial fund for a consortium agreement where funds are held for others.
 Our opinions are not modified with respect to this matter.